wonchul-kim/wonchul-kim.github.io/_posts/computer_vision/papers/2024-12-29-mask2former.md

     - round robin fashion: each transformer layer gets a different resolution feature in a cyclic manner
         - e.g.) layer1: high, layer2: low, layer3: high, layer4: low, ...

+- 1/32, 1/16, 1/8
+- sinusoidal poisional embedding + learnable scale-level embedding

+> how is pixel decoder implemented???????????????????????????

+#### Transformer Decoder
+A standard Transformer decoder layer [51] consists of three modules to process query features in the following order: a self-attention module, a cross-attention and a feed-forward network (FFN).
+Moreover, query features (X0) are zero initialized before being fed into the Transformer decoder and are associated with learnable positional embeddings.
+Furthermore, dropout is applied to both residual connections and attention maps.

+To optimize the Transformer decoder design, we make the following three improvements.
+First, we switch the order of self- and cross-attention (our new “masked attention”) to make computation more effective: query features to the first self-attention layer are image-independent and do not have signals from the image, thus applying selfattention is unlikely to enrich information.
+Second, we make query features (X0) learnable as well (we still keep the learnable query positional embeddings), and learnable query features are directly supervised before being used in the Transformer decoder to predict masks (M0).
+We find these learnable query features function like a region proposal network [43] and have the ability to generate mask proposals.
+Finally, we find dropout is not necessary and usually decreases performance.
+We thus completely remove dropout in our decoder.

+#### randomly sampled calculation of mask loss

+Motivated by PointRend [30] and
+Implicit PointRend [13], which show a segmentation model can be trained with its mask loss calculated on K randomly sampled points instead of the whole mask, we calculate the mask loss with sampled points in both the matching and the final loss calculation

+More specifically, in the matching loss that constructs the cost matrix for bipartite matching, we uniformly sample the same set of K points for all prediction and ground truth masks.
+In the final loss between predictions and their matched ground truths, we sample different sets of K points for different pairs of prediction and ground truth using importance sampling [30].
+We set K = 12544, i.e., 112 × 112 points.
+This new training strategy effectively reduces training memory by 3×, from 18GB to 6GB per image

 ## References: